-o Participants will be named each year by the Compensation Committee from the members of the Company's senior management.
-Although each of the Company's nine officers at a senior vice president level or higher is eligible to participate in the 1998 Plan, the Compensation Committee chose to name only the Company's president as a participant in the 1998 Plan for the current year.
+- - Participants will be named each year by the Compensation Committee from the members of the Company's senior management, which includes officers at a senior vice president level and higher.
+For the current year, only the Company's president has been named as a participant in the 1998 Plan.

-o The maximum amount of the bonus pool for all participating executives will be 6% of the Company's net income, before income taxes.
+- - The maximum amount of the bonus pool for all executives will be 6% of the Company's net income, before income taxes.
 The Compensation Committee will determine what percentage of the bonus pool will be allocated to each participating executive.
 This allocation must generally occur prior to March 30 of each year, but no executive may be allocated more than 50% of the bonus pool for any year.
 The sum of all allocated percentages shall not exceed 100% of the bonus pool.
-For the current year, the Compensation Committee allocated 50% of the bonus pool to the Company's president, and made no allocation to any other executive.
+For the current year, the Compensation Committee allocated 50% of the bonus pool to the Company's president.

-o The Compensation Committee may also set a maximum dollar limit on the bonus pool for each year, but must do so by March 30 of each year.
+- - The Compensation Committee may also set a maximum dollar limit on the bonus pool for each year, but must do so by March 30 of each year.
 The Compensation Committee has elected not to set such maximum dollar limit for the current year.

-o If the Company does not earn at least 50% of its budgeted earnings for the year, then no bonus will be paid under the 1998 Plan.
-The Compensation Committee is in no event required to award the entire bonus pool.
-In particular, as only 50% of the bonus pool was allocated for the current year, no more than 50% of the maximum bonus pool will be awarded with respect to the current year.
+- - If the Company does not earn at least 50% of its budgeted earnings for the year, then no bonus will be paid under the 1998 Plan.
+The Compensation Committee is not required to award the entire bonus pool.
+No more than 50% of the maximum bonus pool will be awarded with respect to the current year.

-o By March 30 of each year or as required by regulations under the Code, the Company will establish an individual performance goal for each participant based on earnings of the Company.
-If the Company's earnings meet or exceed the participant's goal, the participant will receive his or her allocated percentage of the bonus pool, unless the Compensation Committee reduces the bonus award based on corporate or individual performance, business conditions or other circumstances.
+- - By March 30 of each year or as required by IRS rules, the Company will establish an individual performance goal for each participant based on earnings of the Company.
+If the Company's earnings meet or exceed the participant's goal, the participant will receive his or her allocated percentage of the bonus pool, unless the Compensation Committee reduces the award based on corporate or individual performance, business conditions or other circumstances.

-• A participant's allocated percentage for any year cannot be increased during that year.
-Any percentage of the pool that is not awarded to a participant will not be distributed to any other participants.
+- - A participant's allocated percentage for any year cannot be increased during that year.
+Any percentage of the pool that is not awarded to a participant will not be distributed to the other participants.

-o Shareholder approval is required in order for the 1998 Plan to be effective and to comply with regulations under the Code regarding deductibility.
+- - Shareholder approval is required in order for the 1998 Plan to be effective and to comply with IRS rules regarding deductibility.
 If the 1998 Plan or any similar plan is to be effective for more than five years, such plan must be re-submitted to the shareholders for approval.